sjbczjcb/myawesomerpoject/README.md

 Steps:
 1. Open EarSketch and select Python mode.
-2. Copy the code from 'AMIRAS WEIRD SOUND .py' into the editor.
+2. Copy the code from 'Ear Sketch Code.py' into the editor.
 3. Click Run to render and hear the composition.

 ## Usage